GNFulLT/ExamSystem/README.md

 - Wrappers C++
 - MongoDB Cloud Database

-This application works with MongoDB Atlas Database and use NoSql.
+This application uses MongoDB Atlas Database and use NoSql.
 Includes MVVM, TDD pattern and tried to conform to the SOLID principles as much as possible.
 ## Design Tools
 - [MaterialDesignInXaml](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit)